Beyond heat baths II: Framework for generalized thermodynamic resource theories: Introduction

 Helmholtz theories were generalized recently in~\cite{YungerHalpernR14}.
 Just as a system's Helmholtz free energy can be transformed into work in the presence of a heat bath, so can a system's grand potential in the presence of a heat-and-particle bath.
 So can the Gibbs free energy and other thermodynamic potentials, in other settings.
 Systems exchange not only heat and information, but also particles, volume, and angular momentum~\cite{Callen85,JaynesII57}.
 The success of Helmholtz theories invites us to generalize resource theories to the rest of thermodynamics.
 A generalization was proposed and was illustrated with grand-potential theories, which model exchanges of energy and particles, in~\cite{YungerHalpernR14}.

 This paper motivates and details the umbrella family of thermodynamic resource theories.
 Section~\ref{section:Background} introduces notation and background.
 Generalized thermodynamic resource theories are discussed in Sec.~\ref{section:DefineTheories}.
 Free \emph{equilibrating operations}, which conserve quantities such as heat, particle number, and volume, are defined in Sec.~\ref{section:FreeOps}.
 From free operations, the equilibrium form of free-state density operators is derived in Sec.~\ref{section:FreeStates}.

 Section~\ref{section:Quasiorder} demonstrates the equivalence between the quasiorder induced by free operations and $d$-majorization relative to equilibrium states.
 In Sec.~\ref{section:Battery}, the storage of work in diverse forms, such as chemical energy, gravitational energy, and electrical energy, is explored.
 The work $\Wext(R)$ extractable from, and the work $\Wform(R)$ required to create, one copy of a state $R$ with a faulty protocol is quantified in Sec.~\ref{section:OneShotWork}. $\Wext(R)$ and $\Wform(R)$ converge, in the asymptotic limit introduced in Sec.~\ref{section:ThermLimit}, to a difference between free energies.

-Open problems, such as noncommutation of quantum operators that model extensive variables, are discussed in Section~\ref{section:Discussion}.
-This generalization of thermodynamic resource theories opens diverse, realistic systems to modeling by one-shot statistical mechanics.
-The generalization is intended to facilitate experimental tests of one-shot theory.
+Open problems are discussed in Section~\ref{section:Discussion}.
+Opportunities include noncommuting operators that model extensive variables.
+Since this paper was first released, in 2014, the theory of such noncommutation has been developed~\cite{Lostaglio_17_Thermodynamic,Guryanova_16_Thermodynamics,YH_16_Microcanonical}.
+Further works (e.g.,~\cite{Ito_16_Optimal,NathBera_17_Thermodynamics,MurPetit_17_Generalised}) have built on these foundations.
+The present paper provided one of the original motivations.
+Related motivations were developed independently in~\cite{Lostaglio_14_Masters}.